6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: 6G Enabling Technologies and AI Role

+{\bf Efficiency and Spectrum Management.} Managing the increasingly crowded spectrum effectively, especially with the introduction of new frequency bands such as mmWave is a huge challenge for 6G networks.
+In this context, Real-time usage patterns can be analyzed and spectral resource distribution can be optimized by AI-driven dynamic spectrum management.
+By predicting spectrum demand and dynamically allocating frequencies to various users and applications, machine learning algorithms can improve spectral efficiency.

+{\bf Network Optimization and Self-Organization.} Another difficult task is handling the complexity of heterogeneous 6G networks, which will have a variety of frequency bands, several access protocols, and a large number of linked devices.
+Self-organizing networks (SONs) with AI capabilities can automate tasks including network optimization, configuration, and repair.
+To guarantee smooth connectivity and performance, machine learning models can optimize factors like power levels, antenna tilts, and handover thresholds by analyzing network data and predicting and mitigating possible problems.

+{\bf Latency Reduction and Reliability.} 6G faces challenges in achieving ultra-low latency and excellent dependability, which are essential for applications like industrial automation, remote surgery, and autonomous driving.
+AI can forecast traffic trends and instantly modify network resources to reduce latency.
+When AI and edge computing are used together, latency can be greatly decreased by processing data closer to the end consumers.
+AI can also improve mistake detection and correction systems, guaranteeing improved data transmission dependability.

+{\bf Energy Efficiency.} It is a difficult issue to reduce the energy consumption of 6G networks, which will consist of a large number of base stations and connected devices.
+By dynamically modifying the power consumption of network nodes in response to actual demand, artificial intelligence (AI) can optimize energy usage.
+Machine learning algorithms can recognize trends in network utilization and forecast times of low traffic, which makes it possible to implement energy-saving techniques like turning down specific base stations or lowering their power consumption during these periods.

-Advanced AI technologies could be useful to optimize the physical layer’s performance of wireless networks.
+{\bf Self-healing in Wireless Networks.} Advanced AI technologies could be useful to optimize the physical layer’s performance of wireless networks.
 The existing wireless systems have various physical layer issues including noise, channel and hardware impairments, quadrature imbalance, interference, and fading.
 AI technologies can provide an optimal way to communicate among different hardware.
 In the future, AI is supposed to provide self-healing and self-optimizing mechanisms for sensor-based 6G networks \cite{reshmi2021improved}.

-\subsection{Summary}
+\subsection{\bf Summary}

+Table \ref{table: layers} shows the relation between various network layers and potential AI algorithms for those layers.
+AI algorithms (detailed in Table~\ref{table: new}) can play a critical role in improving the performance of operational activities of the network model layers.
+AI algorithms will somehow automate the functionality of these layers.
+For the physical layer, K-Means, DNNs, CNNs, and CCNSs algorithms are suggested.
+These algorithms can easily be mapped with physical layers modulating techniques like OFDM and MIMO.
+To optimize the frame performance in terms of scheduling and error detection, at the data link layer, Q-learning, supervised learning, and reinforcement learning are suggested.
+At the network layer, to increase the performance for routing and mobility, reinforcement learning, supervised and unsupervised learning, K-Mean, and Q-Leaning are advised.